ShavingFoam/TripTrekkk/README.md

 Overall, TripTrekk is dedicated to empowering travelers to explore the world in a smart, efficient, and budget-friendly manner, making memorable travel experiences accessible to all.

-To install the requirements.txt , run ----> pip install -r requirements.txt , this should install all the dependencies for the project
+To install the requirements.txt ,
+run ----> pip install -r requirements.txt
+, this should install all the dependencies for the project .

+To run the streamlit web app , python -m streamlit run (path)